 2. Look for freeware reviews.

 If you download a famous YouTube converter, it has dozens of reviews from editors and ordinary people.
 Read them carefully and compare them.
-But remember that freeware is surrounded by fallacies and you shouldn’t trust only the reviews.
+Top magazines like PCWorld or PCMag provide detailed editorial descriptions and their option.
+But remember user reviews or comments might be biased and you shouldn’t trust only users’ ratings.

 3. Scan a download with antivirus.

 If you decided to download a YouTube converter, your next step should be an antivirus check-up.
 You can use your antivirus or a web service like VirusTotal.com that analyzes each file with a bunch of antivirus programs.
 Getting no alerts will mean that the new YouTube converter is likely to be safe to run.

 4. Don’t enter excessive personal info, if it’s not necessary.